Salah-1/K8S-on-Terraform/README.md

 # Terraform constraints to prevent mis-configuration or accidental deletion.
 The question came up that “can we have storage volume that doesn’t get deleted when the node or pod get recycled”?
 And my answer was absolutely, just use **constraints** in the **Terraform config**.
-After digging the requirement boiled down to:
+After digging, the requirement boiled down to:

     1. Storage volume doesn’t get deleted upon deletion of pods or nods.
     2. All resources be created in the “US West” region.